MY ROLE & SKILLS

 RESEARCH

 This crucial first step provided deeper into the user experience, identifying key challenges and opportunities.
-I collaborated with a barbershop owners and users to better understand the target audience.
-I then initiated research by :

 RESEARCH GOALS